EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 Agency fee (if using a broker) 2% of purchase price AED 40,000

 Abu Dhabi DMT registration fee: 2% of purchase price.
 Mortgage registration: 0.1% of loan value.
-Arrangement fees are indicative and vary by bank; some banks waive this for premium or salary-transfer customers.
+The bank arrangement fee is typically 0% to 1% of the loan, several banks waive it for premium or salary-transfer customers, and a mortgage broker can often negotiate it down.
 Valuation fees are an estimate.
 Life insurance (takaful or conventional) is a separate ongoing cost not shown above.
 Total shown above is for illustration.
 Confirm all fees with your bank and the DMT before exchange of contracts.

 Abu Dhabi's 2% registration fee vs Dubai's 4% is a meaningful cash-flow advantage for buyers.
 On a AED 3 million purchase the saving is AED 60,000.
 If you are comparing locations partly on purchase cost grounds, this difference is worth factoring into your spreadsheet.